MaqsudovJamshed/personal-performance-analytics-dashboard/README.md

 📊  1.
 Project Background & Overview

-The Personal Productivity & Performance Tracker was developed to analyze daily habits and optimize productivity.
+The **Productivity KPI Tracker Dashboard** was developed to analyze daily habits and optimize productivity.
 Traditionally, manual to-do lists and monthly habit reviews make it challenging to **identify patterns** and **analyze trends** effectively.
 To address this, a dynamic dashboard was created to centralize daily, weekly, monthly, and all-time metrics in one place.

 The dashboard focuses primarily on **descriptive analytics**, enabling the monitoring of the health of habits over different time periods through automated **data cleaning**, **aggregation**, and **visualization**.
 By tracking these metrics **dynamically**, the dashboard provides **actionable insights** that support **data-driven** decisions to continuously improve **productivity**.